 And then, on thirty-seven minutes, against the hulking black mass, a seismic shift.
 First Andre Esterhuizen, then Jack Kenningham, was repulsed as Quins pounded the line; yet the third wave had a different tremor.
 Wilco Louw absorbed the initial tackle from Hepburn and remained upright, those titanic thighs firing like pistons aboard a warship.
 Assistance came from Matt Symons, fastening his craft around the Springbok’s waist.
 Further bombardment came from port and starboard and still, the vessel sailed, wrenching a hole through which to reach.
 The ball was downed and up rose the South African, as phlegmatic as a moustachioed strongman who was being congratulated for being just that.
 Joe Marchant on kicking duties, with Smudger ill-disposed, flicked the outside of the post.
 The lead was still Exeter’s.

 Two scores either side of the break made neutrals swallow.
 The first, a mighty gulp.
 A penalty five metres out and Quins, with Chiefs warned, elected to scrummage: cue Adam Jones up and out of his seat.
-The set-piece wheeled to allow Danny Care a scurry sideways and as they came back the other way, Dombrandt ran an inside arc as if depicted by a Dutch master.
+The set-piece wheeled to allow Danny Care a scurry sideways and as they came back the other way, Dombrandt ran an inside arc as if daubed by a Dutch master.
 So many times the sequined muse this season, apex Alex rounded in front of the fans with sheer delight.
 Little Marcus’s brushwork was beginning to take shape.

 The interval brought more rational thought: the well the London side continued to visit would run dry; the experience of champions would tell; control would be taken and power asserted.
 We nodded sagely and desperately hoped against it.